Liposuction

 Liposuction is a surgical procedure that targets specific areas where fat tends to accumulate, such as the stomach, thighs, hips, arms, neck or buttocks.

-Note that liposuction is not a weight-loss solution but rather a contouring method for areas resistant to diet and exercise.
-It does not either remove stretch marks, cellulites or excess skin.
+Note that liposuction is not a weight-loss method but a way to shape areas that don’t respond to diet and exercise.
+It does not remove stretch marks, cellulite, or excess skin.

-• Minimally invasive procedure, resulting in little to no visible scarring
+• Minimally invasive with little to no visible scarring

-Ideal candidates for liposuction are close to their ideal body weight but struggle with isolated pockets of fat that do not respond to diet or exercise.
+Liposuction is best suited for those near their ideal weight but struggling with stubborn fat that won’t go away with diet or exercise.
 You should also:

 • Have realistic expectations

-During a detailed consultation with a cosmetic surgeon, they will evaluate your areas of concern, discuss what liposuction can realistically achieve and create a personalised treatment plan tailored to your body type and objectives.
-Together you will talk through your aesthetic goals, medical history and any concerns you might have.
+During your consultation, a cosmetic surgeon will evaluate your concerns, explain what liposuction realistically can achieve and create a personalised treatment plan based on your body type and goals.
+You'll also discuss your medical history, aesthetic preferences and any questions you may have.

 To come fully prepared for the surgery, you will be asked to:

-Liposuction is typically performed under general anaesthesia, though local anaesthesia or sedation may be used for less extensive procedures.
+Liposuction is usually performed under general anaesthesia, but for smaller procedures, local anaesthesia or sedation may be an option.
 This ensures that you are comfortable and pain-free throughout the procedure.

-Wet liposuction involves the injection of a solution containing saline, an anaesthetic and a drug that contracts blood vessels, into the fatty area before the fat is removed.
-This method reduces blood loss and provides anaesthesia during and after the surgery, making the fat easier to remove and minimising discomfort and bruising.
+A solution containing saline, anaesthetic, and a drug that constricts blood vessels is injected into the fat before removal.
+This reduces blood loss, provides pain relief, and makes fat easier to remove while minimising discomfort and bruising.

-Dry liposuction does not use fluid injection before fat removal.
-Due to a higher risk of bruising and blood loss compared to other techniques, it is rarely performed today.
-However, it may still be used in very small areas or in very precise adjustments.
-Speak with your surgeon during consultation to decide what method should and will be used.
+This method does not involve fluid injection before fat removal.
+Because it carries a higher risk of bruising and blood loss, it is rarely used today.
+However, it may be an option for small areas or precise adjustments.
+Your surgeon will discuss the best approach during your consultation.

-• Wear compression garments to help reduce swelling and support the affected areas
+• Wear compression garments to reduce swelling and support healing

-• Limit physical activity to promote healing in the initial weeks following surgery
+• Limit physical activity in the first few weeks

 • Attend scheduled follow-up visits to monitor progress

-• Watch for signs of infection or complications
+• Look out for signs of infection or complications

 To maintain the results and make them long-lasting, you need to commit to a healthy lifestyle.
 That includes: